wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 and ACK Range are the same as for ACK (type=0x02) frames specified in {{Section 19.3 of !RFC9000}}.

-The Extended Ack Features field is a variable-length integer whose bit-wise value indicates which optional fields are included in the ACK.
+Extended Ack Features: A variable-length integer whose bit-wise value indicates which optional fields are included in the ACK.
 This document defines two sets of fields corresponding to the two least significant bits of the value: